Search This Blog

 KAILASH TEMPLE

-This large structure was built on hill Elapura by Krishna raja.
-The most remarkable cave is Kailasa (cave 16) named for the mountain in Kailash range of the Himalaya where Hindu god Shiva resides.
+This grand structure was built on the hill of Elapura by Krishna Raja.
+The most remarkable cave is Kailasa (cave 16), named after the mountain in the Kailash range of the Himalayas, where the Hindu god Shiva resides.
+One of its better-known decorations is the scene of Vishnu transformed into a man-lion and battling demon.

 ELLORA CAVES VIEW